jbowdre/runtimeterror/content/posts/virtuallypotato-runtimeterror/index.md

 I decided to migrate, rebrand, and re-theme my blog to reflect this change in focus.
 Virtually Potato used a [theme heavily inspired by VMware design language](https://github.com/chipzoller/hugo-clarity), and I don't think it's a great fit for the current (and future) content anymore.
 It was also a very feature-rich theme which provided a lot of capability but made it a bit tricky to modify/maintain my personal tweaks.
 The new Runtime Terror[^pun] site uses a [more minimal theme](https://github.com/joeroe/risotto) which takes cues from terminals and markdown formatting.
 It's also simpler and thus easier for me to tweak.
 I've done a lot of that already and anticipating doing a bit more in the coming weeks, but I wanted to go ahead and make this thing "live" for now.

 I've copied all content from the old site (including post comments), and set things up so that all existing links should seamlessly redirect.
-Hopefully that will make for a pretty easy transition.
+Hopefully that will make for a pretty easy transition, but please add a comment if you see anything that's not quite working right.

-Thanks for sticking with me.
+Stay buggy.

 [^vra8]: I had a lot of cool things I wanted to explore/document with vRA8 and I'm sad that I won't get to "complete" this series.
 I no longer run a vRA8 instance in my homelab (it's a resource hog and I needed the RAM for other things) though so I don't anticipate revisiting this.